Top VPN Provider Accused of Sharing Customer Traffic With Online Advertisers

 selling t-shirts and coffee cups?

+I would agree with your statement even more if you removed the word "freebie" from it.

-I would be more shocked (Score:2)
+I would be more shocked (Score:3)

 If most of the VPN providers aren't selling customer / traffic data.